Fire Safety and Prevention

-Every institution in the Archdiocese of Boston should have a working fire alarm.
-These alarms help to detect the first inklings of a building fire and are the key to preventing death from fire, smoke and hazardous gases.
+Every parish should have working fire alarms and smoke and carbon monoxide detectors.
+Smoke and carbon monoxide detectors will detect smoke and hazardous gases which can be the first warning signs of fire, while fire alarms alert all occupants and the appropriate authorities.
 Fire alarms should be installed on every level of the building.
 It is also beneficial to place the smoke detectors along the escape path from the building to help staff leave safely if visibility is low.

 Fire Sprinkler Systems